Plan B Expat

 Expat Toolkit|Health & Travel

-Yellow Fever Vaccine Requirements for Paraguay and Panama: What You Actually Need
+Yellow Fever Vaccine for Paraguay and Panama: Updated 2026 Rules (Panama Just Changed)

 Most expats moving to Paraguay or Panama will never need a yellow fever vaccine.
-Here's how to know if you're the exception.
+Here is what each country actually requires in 2026.

 Yellow fever requirements confuse people because two different things get conflated: what the CDC recommends and what a country legally requires for entry.
 These are not the same.
 One is medical advice.
 The other is immigration law.